Social Recruiting for Small Businesses: An Ultimate Guide

 Social media platforms are not one-size-fits-all.
 Finding the right people is about knowing where your audience lies and connecting with them.

 It is likely that your potential candidates are already using these platforms and will leverage them to determine if their values align with those of potential employers.
-Once you build your following and start connecting with the right people, you can post your jobs and add links that direct potential candidates to your listings on a job board or company career page.
+Once you build your following and connect with the right people, you can post your jobs and add links that direct potential candidates to your listings on a job board or company career page.

 It’s important to keep in mind the risk of bias in the recruitment process.
-If you allow information gleaned from these social media channels about an applicant’s age, marital status, or other factors inappropriately affect a hiring decision, you could invite a lawsuit.
+If you allow information gleaned from these social media channels about an applicant’s age, marital status, or other factors to inappropriately affect a hiring decision, you could invite a lawsuit.
 Proactively vet your recruitment strategy to avoid this risk.

 Establish your company’s online reputation by displaying your company brand and values (and, ideally, how your company lives these values).
 Top talent wants a straight line between their own ethics and the beliefs of the organization they work for.
 Creating a place to showcase your company’s values will provide an opportunity to start that emotional connection by displaying what is important to your company beyond revenue.

 Social media tends to move quickly, and with all of the real-time interaction, it is easy to forget to follow up on leads or direct messages.
-If you are reaching out to passive candidates via direct message, check frequently for responses and keep the conversation flowing.
+If you are contacting passive candidates via direct message, check frequently for responses and keep the conversation flowing.
 The ultimate goal is to transform a direct message into an actual conversation—which is difficult to achieve if there are lags in replies.

 The intention behind using social media for recruiting is to leverage your network.
 Should you receive a referral from someone in your network, be sure to follow up promptly—your company’s reputation relies upon it.

 All social media initiatives should be backed by HR metrics.
-LinkedIn, for instance, offers Talent Insights, which are aggregated and standardized data points that are retrieved from member profiles.
+LinkedIn, for instance, offers Talent Insights, which are aggregated and standardized data points retrieved from member profiles.
 These data points shed light on metrics around topics such as talent availability, demographic breakdowns within any given industry, how many people applied for a position, skills held by your applicants, and possible average salaries for similar roles.

 Regardless of which social media network you decide to use, it’s essential to collect data and determine the reach and impact of using a particular network, thus leading to understanding your return on investment (ROI).